jboursiquot/bulkippt-cli/README.md

-# BulkipptCLI
+# Bulkippt CLI

-BulkipptCLI offers a command line interface alternative to using the Bulkippt gem in your application.
+BulkipptCLI offers a command line interface alternative to using the Bulkippt gem (https://github.com/jboursiquot/bulkippt) in your application.
 If you just need to import your bookmarks from a CSV into your kippt.com account with a single one-liner from your shell, this is your tool.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'bulkippt_cli'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install bulkippt_cli
+	$ gem install bulkippt-cli

-Ruby 1.9.3 or later required.

 ## Usage

-Upon installation, the bulkippt command should be available to you.
+Upon installation, the bulkippt command should be available to you in the terminal.
 Running the command without any arguments will list the available tasks you can perform.
 The built-in help can also assist you with invocation parameters like so:

     $ bulkippt help submit

 To invoke the submit task (in test mode):

-    $ bulkippt submit ~/path/to/my/bookmarks.csv -u kippt_username -t kippt_token -e test
+    $ bulkippt submit ~/path/to/my/bookmarks.csv -u kippt_username -t kippt_token

 The above command will submit the bookmarks you've listed in your CSV using your kippt.com username and token passed in through the -u and -t flags.
 See developers.kippt.com for that information.
-Note that the -e flag is set to _test_ and that allows you to perform a dry run before actually submitting to kippt.com.
-When you're ready, simply drop the -e paramter.

 Your bookmarks CSV is expected to have the following columns: url, title, description.